makrai/notes/zhou2106-finetune-bert-acl22.md

   * fine-tuning it for a task
 * The probing literature has largely focused on the former
   * Kassner and Schütze, ACL 2020
-    Negated and misprimed probes for pretrained language models: Birds can
+    Negated and misprimed probes for pretrained LM: Birds can/not talk/fly
   * Perone+ 2018
     Christian S Perone, Roberto Silveira, and Thomas S Paula Evaluation of sentence embeddings in downstream and linguistic probing